Yaksh04/PULL-PANDA/BlackBoxTesting/RAG version 1.3/test_findings.md

 - **Evidence:** Every review file contains a "Critical Bug" related to static analysis.
   - (from `review_pr1_Meta.md`): `Static analysis errors: The PR causes fatal errors in Pylint, Flake8, Bandit, and Mypy due to a missing file.`
   - (from `review_pr4_Meta.md`): `File not found errors: The static analysis tools are reporting that user_utils.py cannot be found.`
 - **Diagnosis:** The `static_analysis.py` script is attempting to run linters on file paths relative to its _own_ execution environment, not on the code within the context of the GitHub PR.
-This is a design flaw that prevents the feature from working.
+This is a design flaw that prevents the feature from working. **Note:** This error was later fixed due to the findings of this test.